 - Wear loose clothes on the day of surgery

-Breast reduction surgery is carried out in a hospital, office-based surgical centre, or ambulatory/outpatient centre.
+Breast reduction surgery in Mumbai is carried out in a hospital, office-based surgical centre, or ambulatory/outpatient centre.
 Depending on the extent of breast reduction the whole procedure takes 1-3 hours to complete.
 Mostly it is recommended to stay in the hospital for 1-2 days post-surgery.
 Breast reduction surgery includes following steps:

 1. Anesthesia- For your comfort during breast reduction surgery, intravenous or general anesthesia is administered.
 Mostly general anesthesia is administered.

 2. Incision- Incision in the breast may be done in any of the following patterns:

 A circular pattern around the areola- The incision lines are more visible in this pattern.
 Scars are permanent.
 However, swimsuit and bra can very well conceal the incisions.

 Racquet or keyhole pattern- Here two incisions are made.
 One is made circling the areola and the second one runs down to the breast crease vertically from the bottom of an areola.
 This pattern is for women who need a moderate breast reduction and in whom there is noticeable sagging.
 This type of incision allows the surgeon to remove excess breast tissue, fat and skin and reshape the newer and smaller breast.
 Also, this incision pattern enables lifting the breast to give a more youthful look.